jer-martin/obsidian/OS/OS 09-05-23 Lecture 3.md

 # Operating Systems

 ### [Algorithm](../ALGO/ALGO%2008-24-23%20Lecture%201.md)
-- A set of instructions with finite initial store and state, a starting point, and unimbiguous ordering until the endpoint
+- A set of instructions with finite initial store and state, a starting point, and unambiguous ordering until the endpoint
 - Flow chart/pseudocode
 ### Program
 - The sequence of instructions that embody an algorithm